Geowil/Geowil_AWP/README.md

 - Synthesis System
     - The synthesis system allows you to drastically improve a weapon's power.
 It works by taking any weapon of the same quality (read as same weapon and refine levels) and combines them.
 How params and traits are carried over depends on if those params or traits are new to the base weapon.
 If they are, they are added at a rate of 30% of the value of the donor weapon.
 If they are not, then only 15% of the value is carried over but this still can be many times more than refinement depending on the refine bonus note tag setting.

     Once a weapon has been synthesized its level is set to the maximum level of the weapon and the refine level is increased through a formula.
 Each time you synthesize a weapon, it will become much harder to synthesize it again and much more costly.
-Currently any weapon can be synthesized at any time give the above constraints but eventually only weapons that have been refined at least once and that are at their maximum level will be allowed to be synthesized.
+An optional feature of this system allows you to turn on restrictions which prevent synthesizing unless the weapon is at its maximum level and the weapon has been refined the mimumum number of times require as set by a note tag attribute.

 - Repair and Durability System
     - The repair and durability system is another optional system.
 This one adds a durability system into the game what will damage a weapon when used in battle based on a multiplier set in the note tag.
 Once a weapon's durability reaches 0, currently, all damage output from that weapon is reduced by 25%.
 Eventually an option may be added that can either change the amount of damage to remove or to "break" the weapon ala-Dark Cloud.
 Weapons can be repaired at a Blacksmith and currently the only cost is gold though an item cost may be an additional option in the future.